guyrosillo/finalexam/test1/questions.md

 5. Set the max-width to 300px for all images, but only the ones inside of a figure element

 6. Set the margin on all four sides of every figure element to 20px;

+WHEN DONE:
+make sure you are in the web1010-test-1 folder in git bash / terminal git add -A git commit -m "completed the test" git push